 Once the program has been developed a predefined number of medical, nursing and pharmacy students from each of the 3 participating schools at each IPE site will complete didactic and skill-building coursework and hands on clinical preceptorships that include interprofessional activities to cover the predefined core competencies.
 This can be accomplished via existing courses and supplemental online and/or in person trainings and clinical experiences.

 Columbia University Behavior Health (CUBH) offers training, TA, and consultations.
-For a list of topics, please click here.
+Please click here to view the CUBH training brochure.

 Federally Qualified Health Centers, Ryan White Part A or B Clinics, medical providers, Grand Rounds participants, and others engaged in improving care integration for people with HIV and behavioral health conditions.

 We offer both on site trainings and online distance based learning.

 Contact us to request a training session by calling 646-774-5123 or by emailing Whitney Erby at firstname.lastname@example.org.